Experiencing Emergencies Along The Road

 In case of a medical emergency, we are taught to dial 911, but who do you call when you are hundreds of miles away from home?

 The first line of defense in case of emergencies along the road is to have an emergency plan for.
 Not that we really want one to happen, but we don’t want one to happen and get caught, as they say, “with our pants down.”
-WE certainly don’t want to panic.
+WE certainly don’t want to panic during emergencies along the road.

 The first order of business is to have someone to call like AAA, Good Sam’s Emergency Road Service, or OnStar(R).
 Keep these numbers, usually found on your membership card, in your wallet, above the sun visor, or in your purse.
 Important phone numbers to have with you include your nursing recruiter, you bank’s number, you car insurance agents’ number, and a network of friends along the way.